ChrisDeFreitas/json-table-lite/README.md

    * To much data in memory.

 ## Solution
-A simple one dimentional JSON parser wrapper around SQLite.
+A simple, one dimentional parser wrapper around sqlite3, for storing and retreiving JSON data.

 ## Why
 * SQLite and it's Node.js client are fast, lightweight and reliable.